jiyorude/scratchanoid/README.md

 # scratchanoid
-Arkanoid Clone built with Scratch and Leopard.js
+Arkanoid Clone built with Scratch and HTMLifier by (SheepTester)